AR 15 Parts Explained: The Beginners Walk Thru

 Backup iron sights are the mainstay of rifle must-haves.
 They are standard and essential parts.
 It does not matter if you like to use the most sophisticated optics available; backup iron sights are invaluable if your batteries fail.
 The primary function of the rifle is to deliver a bullet accurately and very fast.
 Having iron sights is a great and inexpensive insurance policy.

-There are so many different types to choose from there is no reason not to have a pair.
-They come in a 45-degree offset in case you want them out of the way most of the time.
-They come in polymer in case you want something other than the extra weight of steel.
-They even come as flip-up sights to get them out of your line of sight while using your favorite optic.
+There are so many different types to choose from that there is no reason not to have a pair.
+They come in a 45-degree offset if you want them out of the way most often.
+They come in polymer if you want something other than the extra weight of steel.
+They even come as flip-up sights if you want them out of your line of sight while using your favorite optic.

 Don't Overlook the Buttstock

 An essential but often overlooked component for AR-15 builds, the buttstock is a critical piece.
-You may regret it if you pick one that is too heavy, short, light, narrow, snaggy, cheap, or dated.
+You may regret picking one that is too heavy, short, light, narrow, snaggy, cheap, or dated.
 It is a big part of the rifle; you will think less of your weapon if you hate your buttstock.
 Sure, it does not change the operation much, but it will affect the operator's mind.

 Watch Your Lower Receiver

 Keep your lower receiver safe.
-It is the most valuable and hardest to replace.
+It is the most valuable and most challenging to replace.
 You can easily purchase any other parts required to build an AR15 over the internet and have them shipped directly.
 The one part that you must buy from an FFL is the lower receiver.

 Mar 8th 2022 Black Rifle Depot Staff